Review of strongly coupled regimes in gravity with Dyson-Schwinger approach: Contributions from matter fields

 giving in the Einstein frame for the kinetic term

 and for the potential

 while the conformal prefactor yields

-The breaking of the conformal invariance seen in the preceding section will keep the shape of the Higgs sector invariant as the conformal factor becomes just a constant at the transition.
+The breaking of the conformal invariance seen in the preceding section, granting the solution $\chi=\text{constant}$ arising from the 1P-function $G_1$, will keep the shape of the Higgs sector invariant as the conformal factor becomes just a constant at the transition.